jballas/441_work/HW-3/readme.md

 # Week 3 Response
-## Date
+## Date 2-2-20
 ## MART441.50, Julia Ballas

 ## Overview
+We delved into javascript programming this week, tackling our first project, using variables and if statements to create branching paths in our program.

 ## Projects

 - Choose Your Own Adventure: Glitch and Multiverse

 ## Assignment Details
-This week we are creating a choose your own Adventure game, using javascript.
+This week we created a choose your own Adventure game, using javascript.

-## Step by Step Weekly Report
+## Process

 1. Pre-production:
   1. Story